NDCMS/lobster/Contributing.md

 Optional, CMS specific component that should be pluggable include: dashboard monitoring, `cmsRun` support, sandboxing.

+# Version increments

+When changing Lobster in a way that makes existing work directories incompatible with the current git master, the version number in `setup.py` should be increased.
+Lobster will then refuse to resume old working directories, and the user can install a legacy version as a work around.

+# Testing

+Lobster uses `nose` to run unit tests, which can be found in the `test` directory.
+It should be automatically installed as a python dependency.
+Some behavior can be tested with

+    nosetests
+    nosetests test/test_se.py:TestHadoopPermissions

+where the latter executes one specific test case.

 # Git Development

 Lobster development should follow a style similar to the [github